With a parade, China announces itself as the next superpower: TIME

 Separately, guards of the national flag measured out 121 paces, each foot forward representing the number of years since 1894, when imperial Japan began to carve up Chinese territory until its defeat in 1945.

 Above, air-guard formations rendered a perfect 70 in the sky, marking the seven decades since Japan’s official surrender in World War II.
 Fifty-six cannons were rolled out, one for each of China’s official ethnic groups.
 The PLA band and chorus provided the syncopation, a drumbeat of 112 measures per minute.

 Training for the martial pageantry had been carried out with such dedication that, in the run-up to the parade, the 50 generals who were leading the foot formations lost an average of 11 lb., according to Chinese state media.

-12,000 military personnel and 200 aircraft took part in the huge display in Beijing
+12,000 military personnel and 200 aircraft took part in the huge display in Beijing in Victory Day parade.

 It was, for the casual observer sitting in Tiananmen Square on Thursday morning, under a flawlessly blue sky, difficult to judge the split-second accuracy of all the goose-stepping in China’s largest military parade in nearly half a century.
 Did each soldier’s stride measure exactly 75 cm?
 Were the tubas tooting in proper time?

 But the overall effect of 12,000 synchronized troops, 500 pieces of military equipment, some 200 aircraft overhead — not to mention nearly 1,000 foreign representatives from 17 countries who had joined the martial pageantry — was undeniable: once devastated by more than a century of foreign occupation and humiliation, most recently by the Japanese during World War II, China had transformed into a world-class economic, military and marching power.

 More on China’s economic & military rise & Xi Jinping: